Svetoslav99/linkedin-skill-assessments-quizzes/mongodb/mongodb-quiz.md

 - [x] `db.customers.find();`
 - [ ] `db.customers.show();`

 #### Q28.
-Given a cursor named myCursor, pointing to the customers collection, how to you get basic info about it?
+Given a cursor named myCursor, pointing to the customers collection, how do you get basic info about it?

 - [ ] `myCursor.stats()`
 - [ ] `myCursor.dump()`